robcarver17/pysystemtrade/docs/production.md

 . $SCRIPT_PATH/interactive_update_roll_status
 ```

+There are four different modes that this can be run in:

+- Manually input instrument codes and manually decide when to roll
+- Cycle through instrument codes automatically, but manually decide when to roll
+- Cycle through instrument codes automatically, auto decide when to roll, manually confirm rolls
+- Cycle through instrument codes automatically, auto decide when to roll, automatically roll

+#### Manually input instrument codes and manually decide when to roll

+You enter the instrument code you wish to think about rolling.

 The first thing the process will do is create and print a roll report.
 See the [roll report](#roll-report-daily) for more information on how to interpret the information shown.
 You will then have the option of switching between roll modes.
 Not all modes will be allowed, depending on the current positions that you are holding and the current roll state.

 The possible options are: